shanesblume13/shasco-sports/README.md

     - [x] 3 Matchups
     - [] 2 Users w/ Picks
     - [] Stats, Graphs, and Results
-- Save / clear picks on button click or navigation.
+- Save / clear picks on reset button click or navigation.
-- Save score state when deselecting a matchup.
 - Add new score selection ui.
 - Add typing to all providers.
 - Reduce use of "all" calls to firebase.